hpc-uk/build-instructions/pyenvs/pytorch/build_pytorch_2.2.0_cirrus_gpu.md

 Create `extend-venv-activate` script
 ------------------------------------

-The PyTorch Python environment described here is encapsulated as a TCL module file on Cirrus A user may build a local Python environment based on this module, `pytorch/2.2.0-gpu`.
-And so that module must be loaded whenever the local environment is activated.
+The PyTorch Python environment described here is encapsulated as a TCL module file on Cirrus.
+A user may build a local Python environment based on this module, `pytorch/2.2.0-gpu`, which means that module must be loaded whenever the local environment is activated.

 The `extend-venv-activate` script ensures that this happens: it modifies the local environment's activate script such that the `pytorch/2.2.0-gpu` module is loaded during activation and unloaded